MarkLee7925/Optical-Interconnection-Network/README.md

 This project utilizes a Deep Neural Network (DNN) to predict the Channel Utilization (dependent variable) trends.
 The original dataset contains 640 samples.
 However, 10 of them were outliers in that those samples indicated the Channel Utilization was over 100%.

 The actual results are illustrated and found in the cleaned version of the project (Optical_DNN_cleaned.ipynb).
-However the original, raw dataset was used to illustrate the effects of random noise and interference in a seperate script (Optical_DNN_original.ipynb).
+The original, raw dataset was used to showcase the effects of random noise and interference in a seperate script (Optical_DNN_original.ipynb).
+This is done for illustration purposes only.

 ## References: